Close Menu

 1. Social and Communication Challenges: People with ASD often struggle with social relations and may have trouble understanding social cues.
 For example, they may not understand facial expressions, tone of voice, and body language.
 They may have trouble carrying out conversations, making eye contact, or sharing emotions and interests with others.
 Additionally, people with ASD may have repetitive speech patterns.
 They may also prefer routines and eating and doing the same thing.

-2. Restricted Behaviors: Another symptoms of ASD is the presence of repetitive patterns of behavior, interests, or activities.
-For example, a person with ASD may have repeated body movements, like hand flapping and doing the same routines.
+2. Restricted Behaviors: Another symptoms of ASD is the presence of patterns of behavior, interests, or activities.
+For example, a person with ASD may have repeated body movements.
+They may also do the same routines.
 Also, they focus their interest on specific topics.
-And they can be sensitive to certain sounds, textures, or lights.
+And they can be sensitive to certain sounds, sensations, or lights.

 3. Cognitive Abilities and Special Talents: Individuals with ASD can have a wide range of mental ability.
 For example, they may have an intellectual disorder or they have average or above average intelligence.
 Some people with ASD may have exceptional skills or talents in areas such as math, music, art, or memory.
 These people are often known to have “savant skills.”